-The Religious Studies Department at Princethorpe plays a vital role in furthering the faith basis of the College and its ethos.
-Our aim is to invite pupils to appreciate and explore another dimension of their lives and to appreciate and value all human beings who are 'created in the image of God'.
+The Religious Studies Department at Princethorpe plays a vital role in supporting the faith and ethos of the College.
+Our aim is to invite pupils to explore the spiritual dimension of their lives and to appreciate and value all human beings who are 'created in the image of God'.
 The beliefs and values of the department are drawn from the Mission Statement of the College where all faiths are respected and mutual respect is accorded to all individuals.